Evilazaro/APIM-Accelerator/docs/reference/bicep-modules.md

 # Bicep Module Reference

-This document provides a comprehensive reference for all Bicep modules in the Azure API Management Landing Zone Accelerator.
+This document provides a comprehensive reference for all Bicep modules in the Azure API Management Accelerator.

 ## 🏗️ Module Architecture